-Logging in to your Ubee router will enable you to access your router’s setup page and change default credentials or configure settings such as port forwarding rules.
+Logging in to your Ubee router will enable you to access your router’s setup page and change default credentials or configure different settings such as Ubee port forwarding etc.

 Things You Will Need Beforehand